Knott’s Berry Farm Guide

 Throughout the post I will refer to Knott’s Berry Farm as Knott’s, the Farm, or simply KBF.

 Today, Knott’s Berry Farm is split up into four areas, first is of course Ghost Town.
 Keeping with the western theming, Fiesta Village became the second “land” when it was added in 1969, offering a mixture of thrills and family rides.
-Then there is The Boardwalk, an area that has had its fair share of re-theming over the years, but today it’s 50s pier inspired, and is home to many thrill rides, as well as classic carnival rides and games.
+Then there is The Boardwalk, an area that has had its fair share of re-theming over the years, but today it’s 50s pier inspired, and is home to many thrill rides, as well as classic carnival-type rides and games.
 Camp Snoopy was added in 1983 when Knott’s secured the Peanuts gang to be their icon, and offers the most kid-friendly rides.

 Throughout the post I will provide links to specific portions of Knott’s Berry Farm’s website for you to gain more information directly from Knott’s.